Lartu/LDPL-AOC-2022/README.md

 Don't expect me to complete every one of these puzzles.
 I know I will not follow through with this, I never do.

+## Licence
+Every single line of code in this repo is yours if you want it.
+Merry christmas!